UN chief appeals for calm as 'hateful' film sparks violent protests

-UNITED NATIONS (Reuters) - U.N.
+UNITED NATIONS, Sept 13 (Reuters) - U.N.
 Secretary-General Ban Ki-moon on Thursday appealed for calm in North Africa and the Middle East after a film deemed insulting to Islam sparked riots across the Arab world and an attack that killed the U.S. envoy to Libya.

 In a statement issued by the U.N. press office ahead of Friday prayers and further planned demonstrations in some Muslim nations, Ban reiterated his condemnation of the attack that killed U.S. Ambassador to Libya Christopher Stevens and three other Americas in Benghazi on Tuesday.